probcomp/bayeslite/doc/bql.rst

    standard measures of correlation between columns:

    * Pearson correlation coefficient squared for two numerical columns.
-   * Cramer's phi for two categorical columns.
+   * Cramer's phi for two nominal columns.
-   * ANOVA R^2 for a categorical column and a numerical column.
+   * ANOVA R^2 for a nominal column and a numerical column.

    Cyclic columns are not supported.